Henri Drell: Chicago / Windy City Bulls (2023–2024)

 On 12 September 2023, Drell signed with the Chicago Bulls, but was waived on 12 October.
 On 2 November, Drell rejoined the Windy City Bulls.
 On 16 December, Drell signed a two-way contract with Chicago.
 Drell made his NBA debut on 14 March against the Los Angeles Clippers, scoring 2 points and dishing out 2 assists.
 He became the second Estonian player to ever play in the NBA after Martin Müürsepp, who debuted with the Miami Heat in 1996.

 Rip City Remix (2024–2025)

 On 13 August 2024, Drell signed with the Portland Trail Blazers, but was waived on 27 September.
 On 28 October, he joined the Rip City Remix.

 La Laguna Tenerife (2025)

 On March 13, 2025, Drell signed with the La Laguna Tenerife of the Spanish Liga ACB and the Basketball Champions League.

-Joventut Badalona (2025–present)
+Joventut Badalona (2025–2026)

 On September 16, 2025, Drell signed with Joventut Badalona of the Spanish Liga ACB.

+Neptūnas Klaipėda (2026–present)

+On August 18, 2026, Drell signed one–year contract with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.